 The Doctor of Medicine (MD) Program is comparable to some of the finest medical school curricula in the world and is designed to meet the requirements of the United States Medical Licensure Examinations (USMLE).
-The medical school is listed in the World Directory of Medical Schools.
-The World Directory is a joint venture of the World Federation for Medical Education (WFME) and the Foundation for Advancement of International Medical Education and Research (FAIMER), a member of Intealth.
-The World Directory was created by merging the information contained in FAIMER's International Medical Education Directory (IMED) and WFME's Avicenna Directory.
+The medical school is listed in the new World Directory of Medical Schools, which has been developed through a partnership between the World Federation for Medical Education (WFME) and the Foundation for Advancement of International Medical Education and Research (FAIMER).
+It is approved by the Educational Commission for Foreign Medical Graduates (ECFMG) in the United States, and the Medical Council of Canada.